nullptropy/brainfuck/README.md

 # bfc

-brainfuck interpreter with some simple optimizations implemented in.
+brainfuck interpreter and repl with some simple optimizations implemented in.

 ## building